 Further east, the llanos merge into a plain with sandy deposits of the Orinoco River, which used to bend north here and flow into the Caribbean Sea through the Unare lowlands.

 The quartz sands, which are often quite white, are weathering products of the quartzitic sandstones of the Guiana mesas, which correspond to those of the Brazilian Shield and are likewise almost nutrient-free.
 Similar leached quartz soils also occur on other ancient Gondwana sites.
-The savannas, some of them pure grasslands, are probably due to similar causes as the campos cerrados.
+The savannahs, some of them pure grasslands, are probably due to similar causes as the Campos Cerrados.

 5.2 Campos Cerrados

-These are savanna-like vegetation covering an area of two million square kilometres (= 23% of the total area of Brazil, Ruggiero et al. 2002) in central Brazil (Eiten 1982) (◘ Fig. E-27).
+These are savannah-like vegetation covering an area of two million square kilometres (= 23% of the total area of Brazil, Ruggiero et al. 2002) in central Brazil (Eiten 1982) (◘ Fig. E-27).
 The cover of the 4- to 9-m-high tree stand varies from 3% to 30%.
-The climate, with annual precipitation of 1,100 to 2,000 mm, is characterized by a five-month drought.
+The climate, with annual precipitation of 1,100 to 2,000 mm, is characterized by a five-month long drought.
 Rawitscher (1948) was the first to study the water balance of these savannahs and proved that the deep soil remains permanently moist even at a depth of 2 m, so that the deeper-rooted woody species always have sufficient water available, remain evergreen and transpire strongly even during the drought period.
 Only the grasses and shallow-rooted species dry out or drop their leaves during drought.
 The soils are weathered products of the granites and sandstones of the Brazilian Shield and are very low in nutrients, especially phosphorus, but also potassium, zinc and boron.
 Crops of cotton, maize and soya with various applications of fertiliser showed this to be the case.
 That it is not the water factor but nutrient poverty that prevents the formation of zonal deciduous forests is shown by the fact that near Sao Paulo a zonal semi-evergreen forest grows on basalt soils.
 The Campos Cerrados were regularly burned.
 The presence of many pyrophytes shows that fire was also a natural factor here since ancient times.
 Fires reduce the density of stands, but they are not the real cause of the lack of closed forest vegetation (Coutinho 1982).

 ◘ Fig. E-27 Campos Cerrados comprise large areas in Minas-Gereis, SE Brazil, with tree heights of 3-4m.
 They form a partly impenetrable bush formation (photo: Denis A.C.
-Conrado, https://pt.wikipedia.org/wiki/Ficheiro:Bonfim_ 047.jpg).
+Conrado, https://pt.m.wikipedia.org/wiki/Ficheiro:Bonfim_047.jpg).